asimwe1/rust_chatapp/site/guide/5-responses.md

 ### `Result`

-`Result` is a special kind of wrapping responder: its functionality depends on whether the error type `E` implements `Responder`.
+`Result` is another _wrapping_ responder: a `Result<T, E>` can only be returned when `T` implements `Responder` and `E` implements `Responder`.

-When the error type `E` implements `Responder`, the wrapped `Responder` in `Ok` or `Err`, whichever it might be, is used to respond to the client.
+The wrapped `Responder` in `Ok` or `Err`, whichever it might be, is used to respond to the client.
 This means that the responder can be chosen dynamically at run-time, and two different kinds of responses can be used depending on the circumstances.
 Revisiting our file server, for instance, we might wish to provide more feedback to the user when a file isn't found.
-We might do this as follows:
+We might do this as
+follows:

 ```rust
 # #[macro_use] extern crate rocket;